pendulum-project/ntpd-rs/README.md

 ## Documentation

 Be sure to check out the [documentation website] as it includes guides on getting started, installation and migration, as well as a high-level overview of the code structure.

+Be sure to check out the [documentation website] as it includes guides on getting started, installation and migration, as well as a high-level overview of the code structure.

 ## Usage

 You can install the packages from the [releases page].
 These packages configure ntpd-rs to synchronize your computers clock to servers from the [NTP pool].
 After installation, check the status of the ntpd-rs daemon with